-Heart Healthy Foods for the Spring
+6 Heart-Healthy Foods for the Spring

 Snacking on nuts like almonds, peanuts, and seeds like pumpkin or sunflower seeds can help reduce inflammation, which is one of the markers for heart disease.
 They also help reduce the risk of blood clots and can help improve the health of the lining of the arteries.
 Packed with fiber, vitamin E, and protein, nuts are an excellent low-fat snack.

-Barley, Oats and Grains
+Barley, Oats, and Grains

 Fiber is your heart’s best friend, helping to clean cholesterol from the body’s storage systems and keeping your digestive health on track.
 Oats and other whole grains provide a slow-burning source of energy and carbohydrates.
 Unlike highly-processed foods and simple sugars, they don’t create a spike in your blood sugar, which can be hard on your heart.

 Fresh Fruits and Vegetables

+Two of the most important heart-healthy foods are fruits and vegetables.
 With the onset of spring comes the growing season, and a significant increase in the availability of fresh fruits and vegetables.
 Dark leafy greens are ripening in the spring, as well as certain berries and other fresh fruits.
-You’ll see a wider variety of options in the super market, and start looking for farmers’ markets in your area to expand your selection of locally-grown fresh fruits and vegetables.
+You’ll see a wider variety of options in the supermarket, and start looking for farmers’ markets in your area to expand your selection of locally-grown fresh fruits and vegetables.

 Farmers’ markets also offer a great opportunity to try new foods you may not have considered in the past while supporting local growers.
 It acts as a way to increase your health while also providing you with a new hobby you may not have considered before.
 This spring, take more care of your heart by filling your plate with fresh, wholesome foods that support heart health.